Hamchin/Chrome-Extension-General/README.md

 ## TweetDeck

-- Save liked notifications to the database
+- Store liked notifications to the database
-- Allow you to clear timelines with one click
+- Clear timelines with one click

 ## Twitter